ajhglez99/PyGrader/README.md

 ## Introduction

-PyComGrader is a Python module designed to help educators and students easily evaluate and grade C++ programs against multiple test cases.
+PyComGrader is a Python package designed to help educators and students easily evaluate and grade C++ programs against multiple test cases.
 It provides a simple and efficient way to test programs against multiple test cases and can be used on multiple platforms, including Windows and Linux.
-The module can be used as a command-line tool and provides various options to customize the grading process.
+The package can be used as a command-line tool and provides various options to customize the grading process.
 PyComGrader aims to simplify the process of setting up training contests offline, testing problems against multiple test cases during a contest to get preliminary results, and helping prepare and form competitive programmers.
-However, please note that this module is not intended for official contests and is solely meant as an educational tool.
+However, please note that this package is not intended for official contests and is solely meant as an educational tool.

 ## Features